SCECcode/splinefit-examples/README.md

 gmsh at 500 m resolution, and rendered in Paraview.*

 ## Getting started
 Please follow these [instructions](start.md) to make sure that your environment is properly configured.

 ## Tutorials
 To begin learning how to use the [splinefit](https://github.com/ooreilly/splinefit) package and external tools, see the the following tutorials.
 These tutorials demonstrate give step by step instructions by targeting three different fault zones in the CFM.
-Th

 1. [San Clemente Fault Zone](san_clemente/) - an introductory tutorial that covers basic usage.